sidc26/Insect-Classifier/classification/README.md

 # Image classification reference training scripts
 The code for the classification was adapted from: TorchVision maintainers and contributors.
 (2016).
 TorchVision: PyTorch's Computer Vision library [Computer software]. https://github.com/pytorch/vision

+The weights of the trained insect classifier can be found at:

+The insect classifier is hosted on a web app at: https://insectapp.las.iastate.edu/

 This folder contains reference training scripts for image classification.
 They serve as a log of how to train specific models, as provide baseline training and evaluation scripts to quickly bootstrap research.